Python

 GUIs created with Simian GUI can be deployed with FastAPI and uvicorn.

-1. Install simian-gui, FastAPI, and uvicorn in your Python environment.
+1. Install simian-gui, fastapi, and uvicorn in your Python environment.

 2. Put all the necessary files as described above in a folder.